Viscoelastic materials are most energy efficient when loaded and unloaded at equal rates

 For vertebrates, tendon is a tissue often characterized as a biological spring that operates in series with skeletal muscle~\cite{robertsFlexibleMechanismsDiverse2011} and exhibits a highly nonlinear elastic response.
 When stretched, tendon is relatively compliant at low strain and stiffens before reaching a roughly linear elastic regime at approximately 3-10\% strain~\cite{gosline2018mechanical}.
 This strain-stiffening response enables significant elastic energy storage in tendon to drive latch-mediated spring actuated movements~\cite{robertsWeakLinkMuscle2011,astleyEvidenceVertebrateCatapult2012,mendoza2021tuned}.
 Tendons also operate with relatively high mechanical energy efficiency which allows them to conserve energy during cyclical movements~\cite{robertsFlexibleMechanismsDiverse2011,harrison2010relationship}.

 Previous work on the mechanical energy efficiency of tendons has focused on symmetric loading and unloading rates.
 The primary metric used to describe a material's energy efficiency is its resilience, defined as the ratio of the energy released divided by the energy stored during a single loading and unloading cycle.
-Tendon has been shown to have a 90-95\% resilience over a range of symmetric rates ($\sim$ \SI{0.1}{Hz} to \SI{10}{Hz})~\cite{kerDynamicTensileProperties1981,matsonTendonMaterialProperties2012,rosario2020loading} with a similar resilience measured for tendons from a variety of animals~\cite{pollockRelationshipBodyMass1994}.
+Tendon has been shown to have a 90-95\% resilience over a range of symmetric rates ($\sim$ \SI{0.1}{Hz} to \SI{10}{Hz})~\cite{kerDynamicTensileProperties1981,matsonTendonMaterialProperties2012,rosario2020loading} with a range of resilience from 80\% to 97\% measured across a variety of tendons~\cite{pollockRelationshipBodyMass1994}.
 However, resilience can depend on how it is measured.
 For example, when measured as a mass-spring system, tendons from the feet of sheep have a significantly lower resilience (62\% at \SI{5}{Hz})~\cite{cumingReboundResilienceTendons1978}.

-Although the literature has historically focused on tendon stretched at symmetric rates, its biological function includes both energy conservation (symmetric rates) and latch-mediated spring actuation (asymmetric rates).
-For example, the plantaris tendon of bullfrogs unloads $\sim$3.5 times faster than it is loaded during a jump (Fig.~\ref{fig0}a), which is significantly more asymmetric than the digital flexor tendons of a horse during trotting (Fig.~\ref{fig0}b).
-This difference in loading and unloading rates has led to more recent studies which have started to explore the response to asymmetric rates in tendon~\cite{rosario2020loading} and other biological springs~\cite{wold2023structural} over a relatively narrow range of asymmetry.
+Although the literature has historically focused on tendon stretched at symmetric rates, the growing body of literature suggests that tendons undergo diverse patterns of asymmetric loading rates during natural behaviors (Fig.~\ref{fig0}).
+These observed differences in loading and unloading rates has motivated studies to explore the response to asymmetric rates in tendon~\cite{rosario2020loading} and other biological springs~\cite{wold2023structural} over a relatively narrow range of asymmetry.

 Here we explore rate-asymmetry over a broad range of timescales to understand its underlying physical principles.
 In this study we ask: Is there a connection between the biological function of energy-conserving movements and material performance under symmetric rates?
 How does changing the relative loading and unloading rate affect the mechanical efficiency of tendon?
 The measurement of materials at asymmetric rates is typically performed using elastic recoil experiments, where a material is slowly loaded followed by a rapid high-rate unloading of elastic waves in the material~\cite{vermorelRubberBandRecoil2007,bogoslovovViscoelasticEffectsFree2007,niemczuraResponseRubbersHigh2011,tunnicliffe2015free,yoon2017application,iltonEffectSizescaleKinematics2019,prado2020achieving,liang2020programming,liang2022dynamic}; however, these measurements require strains larger than those accessible with tendon.